LeeSpork/Bruce-Saves-the-Worlds/README.md

-# Unnamed Mod Jam 6 Entry
+# Bruce Saves the Worlds
 ![Thumbnail](/thumbnail.png)

+Can you help Bruce save his home planet?
 A story mod for Outer Wilds, made for the [6th Outer Wilds mod jam](https://outerwildsmods.com/jam/aug-2026/).